charitha22/cs-510-termproject/README.md

 ## How to use the tool?

 * Install valgrind
-* Follow the instructions described in [here](http://www.valgrind.org/docs/manual/writing-tools.html) on setting up a new valgrins tool
+* Follow the instructions described in [here](http://www.valgrind.org/docs/manual/writing-tools.html) on setting up a new valgrid tool

 ## Implemenation